 Role of Iranian Masters of Calligraphy

-During different stages of history, there have been some masters of calligraphy who have helped a lot with the evolution of this art.
+During different stages of history, there have been some masters of calligraphy in Iran who have helped a lot with the evolution of this art.
 In the 10th century, a Shirazy master created six different distinguished styles in Kufic script.

 Tamurlane’s grandchildren were promoting this art too.
 One of the most spectacular tasks done by one of them was to write a unique 65cm x 54cm Koran in gilded letters.
 The Timurid court was a patron of calligraphy in other non-religious books like Shahnameh.
 The famous Baysonqory Shahnameh was handwritten in Herat during the same era.
 Herat’s court also had some other calligraphers whose works can still be visited either as books or as inscriptions.

 During the same period, another particular style emerged in Iran called Taaliq (meaning suspending).
 Then Nastaaliq style was evolved as a result of mixing Naskh with Taaliq style.
 The innovator of this style was competed and even rejected by some other artists, but the style survived and evolved.

 It is important to know that many artists had no choice but to serve the court of their time.
 Some of them had expressed that calligraphy in Iran had been a state of being forced to such destiny as an artist.

 Later in the Timurid period, many calligraphers left Herat for Tabriz, Qazvin, and Esfehan.
 This migration resulted in most of Safavid kings’ interest in this art.
 Mir Emad-e-Qazviny, the most famous master of Nastaaliq, created some works of art like Ferdosy’s Shahnameh and Jamy’s poems in calligraphic manuscripts during the Safavid era.